Truck DrivingTransportation Training

-Activities include Basic Backing Range Maneuvers, Straight Line, Off-set (Left & Right) Backing, Parallel Parking, Alley Dock and 90 Degree Backing.
+Activities include Basic Backing Range Maneuvers, Straight Line, Off-set (Left & Right) Backing, Parallel Parking, and Alley Dock.

 (In-vehicle training — 40 hours)

 Activities include Intermediate to Advanced Range Maneuvers, Shifting, Intermediate to Advanced Turning Maneuvers, and Intermediate to Advanced Road and City Driving.
 Intermediate Defensive Driving